How may I obtain a copy of a police report?

 Arrest records maintained by the Winston-Salem Police Department are not certified and do not contain dispositions.
 These are available from the Records Division in the Public Safety Center between 8:00 a.m. and 5:00 p.m., Monday through Friday.
-There is a charge of $15.00 for each record.
-We only accept cash or money orders.
+There is no charge for an arrest record.
 These records contain only arrests made by Winston-Salem Police and Forsyth County Sheriffs Department.
 Our records should not be used for employment or other such purposes.

 How can I get a copy of my accident or incident report?

 If the incident or accident was investigated by the Winston-Salem Police Department, the public portion of the report may be obtained by contacting the Records Division in Room 130 at the Public Safety Center, 725 N. Cherry St., Winston-Salem.
 Hours are Monday through Friday, from 8:00 a.m. to 5:00 p.m.
 There is no charge for a copy.
 To speed your request, please bring the incident number with you.
 The phone number is 336-773-7922.

 Most reports may also be obtained online at Police-2-Citizen web site (use Internet Explorer)

 What if I need more information than what the “Public Record” contains?

 Requests for the investigative portions of a criminal incident report will be referred to the Public Safety Legal Advisor for review.
 The top portion of the Request for Release of Information form (Authorization for Release [pdf] must be completed and submitted to the Records Division for processing.
 Requests can take up to 14 days to process.
 To check on the status of your request, please contact the Records Division at 336-773-7922.